JesusPenha/LACoNGA/README.md

 + Muon Decay with the Water Cherenkov Detector
 + WCD calibration

+**2022**
+This folder contains intrumentation practices using the ELVIS III

 The file **Remote_Lab_Access** is a notebook for assessing the performance of the remote Labs at 2021